 What does the day involve?

-MIND.BODY.PEDAL works with partners such as Grow Club and Lululemon to deliver four key workshops across the day.
+MIND.BODY.PEDAL works with partners such as Grow Club and Good Wheel Hunting to deliver four key workshops across the day.

 A team of qualified youth workers chat to the group about issues such as self-esteem, your inner critic as well as peer pressure and challenging social norms.
 If you’ve always been told you ‘throw like a girl’ what does that mean?

-Led by Lululemon, this session shows just how important moving your body is.
+Led by a qualified yoga instructor, this session shows just how important moving your body is.
 The group will chat about mindfulness and be taken through a series of breathing and stretching exercises.

 The girls are led by Ride2School on a 5km bike ride around their local community.
 They’re taught road rules and how to be a responsible road user.
 Dedicated staff are on hand to help teach new starters and wary riders who just want to practice.

 MIND.BODY.PEDAL ambassador Ang Roan tells her story about how bike riding has changed her life.
 Through interactive activities Ang will show the girls exactly where to begin if they want to start riding.

 For more information about the initiative, contact the Ride2School team

 MIND.BODY.PEDAL is available for individual schools or council areas with goals to increase physical activity among young people.Ask a question